 Fredericton's Old Burial Ground is located between Brunswick and George streets, on the traditional territory of Wolastoqey People.
 This Local Historic Place has been recognised as one of the most important cemeteries in New Brunswick.
 It serves as the final resting place for many individuals who founded New Brunswick, amongst whom are many individuals of Scottish birth.
 Since 2025 marks the 200 th anniversary of the founding of our Society, we are pleased to share with you the stories behind the memorials you will discover within these serene grounds.

 James Taylor senior was a Loyalist who arrived at Pointe Sainte-Anne in 1783.
-Born in Port Glasgow Scotland, he had emigrated to New York when young and during the American Revolution served as a Sergeant with the 3rd New Jersey Volunteers.
-In Fredericton he established “one of the largest and most respectable firms” in the colony, having interests in the mercantile trade, and later expanding into timber, shipbuilding, and general construction operations.
+Born in Port Glasgow Scotland, he had emigrated to New York when young and served as a Sergeant with the 3rd New Jersey Volunteers during the American Revolution.
+In Fredericton he was known as "James The Elder" (as differentiation from his son James), and is credited with establishing “one of the largest and most respectable firms” in the colony—with business interests in the mercantile trade, as well as timber, shipbuilding, and general construction operations.
 His place of business was located just below Regent on Queen Street, across from the (present-day) former York County Court House.
 James’ three sons, James, William, and John F., formally entered into a partnership with their father in 1821, forming “James Taylor Senior and Company”.
 In addition to their store, the Taylors operated a mill and shipyard on the western end of Fredericton.
-They also own a mill on the Nashwaak (present-day Marysville) that was eventually sold to Alexander "Boss" Gibson.
-As a leading building fi...
+They also owned a mill on the Nashwaak (present-day Ma...